When infrastructure fails, your people still need a network.

 Real-world scenarios

-Use it: Link family, neighbors, or MAG members across a neighborhood or rural AO when cell service collapses or gets overloaded.
+Use it: Connect family members, neighbors, or preparedness groups across a neighborhood or rural area when cellular service is unreliable or unavailable.

 Off-Grid Homestead

-Use it: Connect the house, shop, barn, and outbuildings so cameras, sensors, and tablets stay online even without an ISP.
+Use it: Link a home, shop, barn, or outbuildings so cameras, sensors, and tablets can communicate locally without an ISP.

 Convoys / Overlanding